ffund/run-my-experiment-on-geni-blog/2016-06-29-why-does-my-received-spectrum-droop-at-the-edges.md

 The aim of this experiment is to explain the "spectral droop" described in many questions on the GNU Radio and USRP mailing lists.

 It should take about 30 minutes to run this experiment, but you will need to have reserved that time in advance.
-This experiment uses wireless resources (specifically, either the sb2, sb3, or sb7 sandbox at [ORBIT](http://geni.orbit-lab.org)), and you can only use wireless resources on GENI during a reservation.
+This experiment uses wireless on the sb3 at [ORBIT](http://geni.orbit-lab.org)), and you can only use wireless resources on GENI during a reservation.

 To reproduce this experiment on GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
 You should have already [uploaded your SSH keys to the portal](http://groups.geni.net/geni/wiki/HowTo/LoginToNodes).
 The project lead of the project you belong to must have [enabled wireless for the project](https://portal.geni.net/secure/wimax-enable.php).
-Finally, you must have reserved time on the sb2, sb3, or sb7 sandbox at [ORBIT](http://geni.orbit-lab.org) and you must run this experiment during your reserved time.
+Finally, you must have reserved time on the sb3 sandbox at [ORBIT](http://geni.orbit-lab.org) and you must run this experiment during your reserved time.

 * Skip to [Results](#results)
 * Skip to [Run my experiment](#runmyexperiment)